shakfu/groovin/README.md

 - [spindrift~](http://www.michaelnorris.info/software/spindrift): for granular synthesis experimentation.

-- gigaverb, or more precisely, V. Boehm's [64-bit version](https://github.com/v7b1/gigaverb) of the original by Olaf Matthes implementated by Juhana Sadeharju), for reverb.
+- gigaverb~, or more precisely, V. Boehm's [64-bit version](https://github.com/v7b1/gigaverb) of the original by Olaf Matthes implementated by Juhana Sadeharju), for reverb.

 ## Design